olachrzan/currency_converter_react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It's a simply currency converter that will be further developed.<br>
+This is a simple currency converter.<br>
-You can convert PLN to EUR, USD, GBP or CHF.
+You can convert PLN to any currency you want.<br>
+Currency rates are taken from external API every time you open or reload the website.

 ## Demo
 You can find the demo [here](https://olachrzan.github.io/currency_converter_react/)